 However, as this is technically a dismissal, there is always going to be an element of risk involved.
 A dissatisfied employee could make a complaint to an Employment Tribunal for unfair dismissal, as demonstrated in the recent case of Garside and Laycock Ltd v Booth.

 Following Mr Booth’s refusal to accept a pay cut, Garside terminated his employment and offered to reemploy him on reduced pay.
 Mr Booth refused the offer and brought a claim against Garside for unfair dismissal.

-However, Garside appealed to the Employment Appeal Tribunal (EAT) which found that there was no basis to the finding that the reason for dismissal lacked cogency.
-The EAT also concluded that the Employment Tribunal had wrongly focused on whether Mr Booth’s decision not to accept the pay cut had been reasonable.
+However, Garside appealed to the Employment Appeal Tribunal (EAT) which found that there was no basis for the finding that the reason for dismissal lacked cogency.
+The Employment Appeal Tribunal also concluded that the Employment Tribunal had wrongly focused on whether Mr Booth’s decision not to accept the pay cut had been reasonable.